-- encouraging practices to become more carer aware and support them with the identification of their carers.
+- encouraged practices to become more carer aware and support them with the identification of their carers.

-- working with practice to develop new resources, standardised pathways and policies for carers
+- worked with practice to develop new resources, standardised pathways and policies for carers

-- promoting carers health and well-being e.g. ensuring carers get flu vaccines, health checks and a voice in their GP practice
+- promoted carers health and well-being e.g. ensuring carers get flu vaccines, health checks and a voice in their GP practice.

-This includes the recruitment and ongoing support for a designated Carer Champion who will be a day to day point of contact for carers and professionals in each practice.
+- recruited and offered ongoing support for a designated Carer Champion who will be a day to day point of contact for carers and professionals in each practice.